tensorflow/community/sigs/jvm/CHARTER.md

 Establish an official communication channel for discussions and suggestions related to TensorFlow client in Java or any other languages running on JVMs.

-Develop and maintain a new set of high-level utility libraries on top of TensorFlow for ramping up ML development on JVMs and deliver new features faster with their own release life cycle.
+Develop and maintain a new set of high-level utility libraries on top of TensorFlow to provide better tools for ML development on JVMs.

 ## Membership